The Board of Directors: Reflecting the diversity of our operations

 Regarding the external audit of Hydro‑Québec’s financial statements and of those of its Pension Plan

-- Recommend to the Board of Directors the compensation paid to the government-appointed independent auditors;
+- Recommend to the Board of Directors the compensation paid to the government-appointed independent auditors

-- Review Hydro‑Québec’s consolidated financial statements and the annual financial statements of the Hydro‑Québec Pension Plan with the Auditor General of Québec and the independent auditors and recommend their approval by the Board of Directors;
+- Review Hydro‑Québec’s consolidated financial statements and the annual financial statements of the Hydro‑Québec Pension Plan with the Auditor General of Québec and the independent auditors and recommend their approval by the Board

-- Review the reports on the annual audit findings applicable to Hydro‑Québec’s consolidated financial statements and the annual financial statements of Hydro‑Québec’s Pension Plan;
+- Review the reports on the annual audit findings applicable to Hydro‑Québec’s consolidated financial statements and the annual financial statements of Hydro‑Québec’s Pension Plan

-- Hold an annual, closed-door meeting with the representatives of the Auditor General of Québec and the independent auditors to discuss the results of the annual audit and to confirm their independence in accordance with applicable regulations;
+- Hold an annual, closed-door meeting with the representatives of the Auditor General of Québec and the independent auditors to discuss the results of the annual audit and to confirm their independence in accordance with applicable regulations

-- Review Hydro‑Québec’s quarterly financial statements, including reports pertaining to the review of the interim financial statements by the joint independent auditors, and recommend the approval of these financial statements by the Board of Directors.
+- Review Hydro‑Québec’s quarterly financial statements, including reports pertaining to the review of the interim financial statements by the joint independent auditors, and recommend the approval of these financial statements by the Board

 Regarding Pension Plan financial management

-Provides its opinion to the Board of Directors and its members on Hydro‑Québec’s guidelines, policies, strategies and general objectives concerning:
+Gives its opinion to the Board of Directors and its members on Hydro‑Québec’s guidelines, policies, strategies and general objectives concerning:

-- The financial position of the Pension Plan;
+- The financial position of the Pension Plan

-- The assessment of the performance of the Pension Fund portfolio and the performance of specialized portfolio managers;
+- The assessment of the performance of the Pension Fund portfolio and the performance of specialized portfolio managers

-- Management of risks associated with the Pension Fund;
+- Management of risks associated with the Pension Fund

-- The external auditors’ fees;
+- The Independant auditors’ fees

-- The creation of real estate investment companies for the Pension Fund’s property investments;
+- The creation of real estate investment companies for the Pension Fund’s property investments

-- Any other matter regarding the management of the Pension Fund and requiring the attention of the Board of Directors;
+- Any other matter regarding the management of the Pension Fund and requiring the attention of the Board of Directors

 Regarding Hydro‑Québec’s financial affairs

-Provides its opinion to the Board of Directors and its members on Hydro‑Québec’s guidelines, policies, strategies and general objectives concerning:
+Gives its opinion to the Board of Directors and its members on Hydro‑Québec’s guidelines, policies, strategies and general objectives concerning:

-- Finance and the annual financing program;
+- Finances and the annual financing program

-- Borrowing and the management of Hydro‑Québec funds;
+- Borrowing and the management of Hydro‑Québec funds

-- Insurance;
+- Insurance

-- Banking matters;
+- Banking matters

-- Financial issues related to regulatory matters;
+- Financial issues related to regulatory matters

-- Hydro‑Québec’s financial obligations as sponsor of the Pension Plan;
+- Hydro‑Québec’s financial obligations as sponsor of the Pension Plan

-- Financial risk hedging programs;
+- Financial risk hedging programs

-- Any other matter associated with the above items.
+- Any other matter associated with the above items

 Regarding control and integrated enterprise risk management

-- Ensure adequate and effective internal control mechanisms are put in place;
+- Ensure adequate and effective internal control mechanisms are put in place

-- Ensure the company has a comprehensive vision of its business risks, their impact and the measures put in place to manage them;
+- Ensure the company has a comprehensive vision of its business risks, their impact and the measures put in place to manage them

-- Ensure that an integrated enterprise risk management process is put in place and that an integrated risk model is developed for organizational decision-making;
+- Ensure that an integrated enterprise risk management process is put in place and that an integrated risk model is developed for organizational decision-making

-- Oversee the business risks resulting from the committee’s responsibilities as well as the risks that are not specific to any committee of the Board of Directors;
+- Oversee the business risks related to the committee’s responsibilities as well as the risks that are not specific to any Board committee

 -